Abhinav-26/Redhat-System-Administration-Using-TUI/README.md

 run "python3 MainMenu.py" in Your Terminal.

 When you Run the application it will ask for Username and Password.<br>
-Username is "authority"<br>
+USERNAME : "authority"<br>
-Password is "abhinav"
+PASSWORD : "abhinav"
 <br><br><br>

 NOTE :<b> I AM STILL WORKING ON THIS PROJECT</b>